byrne365/Multi-user-Blog/README.md

 Note: The App Engine SDK is under active development; please keep this in mind as you explore its capabilities.
 See the Java | Python | Go | PHP SDK Release Notes for information on the most recent changes to the App Engine SDK.
 If you discover any issues, feel free to notify us via our Issue Tracker.
 By downloading, you agree to be bound by the Terms that govern use of the App Engine SDK.

-#Browsing the app
+#Browsing the app on your local machine

-##Using a browser

- You can view the site live by browsing to the site on the following address http://blog-myblog.appspot.com/.

- ##Downloading the app

  If you choose to download the files and run the app on your local machine you will need to do the following
  * Browse `http://blog-myblog.appspot.com/`(or http://localhost:8080 for local deployment)